-One way to think of the process to achieve engagement is to think of providing a balance of Novelty and Predictability.
-When we go too far in the direction of predictability, we can squash excitement, passion, collaboration, and creativity.
+One way to think of the process to achieve engagement is to think of providing a balance of novelty and predictability.
+When we go too far in the direction of predictability, we can squash excitement, passion, collaboration and creativity.
 When we go too far in the direction of novelty, we may not meet a child’s need for routines and predictability to feel safe and secure.

-4 Techniques to Try Today
+Four Techniques to Try Today

 1. Add Movement

-- Circle Time: Try a “Hello” Song that involves movement choices.
-For instance, as you sing a quick “Hello” to Sarah, ask her to choose a movement for everyone to do, such as clapping, waving, stomping, wiggling.
-This way all children are involved, get to move, and you also build a sense of community, which is so important to engagement.
+- Circle Time: Try a “Hello” song that involves movement choices.
+For instance, as you sing a quick “hello” to Sarah, ask her to choose a movement for everyone to do, such as clapping, waving, stomping, wiggling.
+This way all children are involved, get to move and you also build a sense of community, which is so important to engagement.

 - Do puzzles on tummies on the floor instead of at tables.
 Maybe even keep the pieces on a table to have to retrieve after finding success with one piece.

-2. Add Visuals and Props
+2. Integrate Visuals and Props

 - Activity time: If you want to collect green items in the room, supply a flashlight to hunt for them, turning it into a mission instead of an “assignment.”
 Make an official class “pointer” together to use for the “Weather Reporter” job.